-V. Capitalization and Italicization

-- A. In general, proper nouns are capitalized, but common nouns are not; thus, the church, the council, the pope, Eastern Church, Roman Rite, Second Vatican Council, Pope Francis. - B. Names of some historical periods are capitalized: the Middle Ages, the Renaissance, the Baroque; their adjectival forms are not: medieval, the romantic period, baroque period.
-(The adjective Renaissance is a noun used as an adjective and retains its capitalization) - C. Words referring to the Mass as liturgy are capitalized, such as Eucharist, Blessed Sacrament, High Mass, but when used as a common noun designating a musical genre, mass can be lower case: The cyclic mass is performed in the celebration of the Mass. - D. Names of other liturgical services which are proper nouns are capitalized; this includes, for example, Divine Office, Liturgy of the Word, Vespers, Compline, Ordinary of the Mass, Proprium Missae, but ordinary, proper. - E. Names of liturgical seasons are capitalized: Advent, Lent, Lenten - F. Names of standard genres of liturgical pieces which are the beginnings of their texts are capitalized but not italicized: Sanctus, Alleluia, Magnificat, Te Deum. - G. Names of genres which are common nouns are not capitalized: introit, responsory, proper, ordinary, office; when alleluia is used in connection with other propers, it need not be capitalized.
-The names of the genres of scripture lessons, when used as genres are not capitalized; for example, The priest preaches the Gospel, but he sings the gospel; today's gospel is from the Gospel of St. John. - H. Titles of specific works which are generic titles are capitalized but not italicized, for example, Mass for Four Voices, Second Service, Motu Proprio "Tra le sollecitudine" (see K below). - I. Books of the Bible are capitalized but not italicized, Exodus, Corinthians; but a pericope from a book of the Bible used as a genre title is not capitalized: the gospel of the day. - J. Names of liturgical books as common nouns are not capitalized: antiphonary, gradual, missal, breviary; but the Roman Missal.
+- V. Capitalization and Italicization - A. In general, proper nouns are capitalized, but common nouns are not; thus, the church, the council, the pope, Eastern Church, Roman Rite, Second Vatican Council, Pope Benedict. - B. Names of some historical periods are capitalized: the Middle Ages, the Renaissance, the Baroque; their adjectival forms are not: medieval, the romantic period, baroque period.
+(The adjective Renaissance is a noun used as an adjective and retains its capitalization) - C. Words referring to the Mass as liturgy are capitalized, such as Eucharist, Sacrament, High Mass, but when used as a common noun designating a musical genre, it can be lower case: The cyclic mass is performed in the celebration of the Mass. - D. Names of other liturgical services which are proper nouns are capitalized; this includes, for example, Divine Office, Liturgy of the Word, Vespers, Compline, Ordinary of the Mass, Proprium Missae, but ordinary, proper. - E. Names of liturgical seasons are capitalized: Advent, Lent, Lenten - F. Names of standard genres of liturgical pieces which are the beginnings of their texts are capitalized but not italicized: Sanctus, Alleluia, Magnificat, Te Deum. - G. Names of genres which are common nouns are not capitalized: introit, responsory, proper, ordinary, office; when alleluia is used in connection with other propers, it need not be capitalized. - H. Titles of specific works which are generic titles are capitalized but not italicized, for example, Mass for Four Voices, Second Service, Motu Proprio "Tra le sollecitudine" (see K below). - I. Books of the Bible are capitalized but not italicized, Exodus, Corinthians; but a pericope from a book of the Bible used as a genre title is not capitalized: the gospel of the day. - J. Names of liturgical books as common nouns are not capitalized: antiphonary, gradual, missal, breviary; but the Roman Missal.